 Spatial Daylight Autonomy (sDA) is a yearly metric that describes the percent of space that receives sufficient daylight.
 This analysis type is a precise metric that must meet the required parameters in order to determine the building's daylight performance.
-To elaborate, sDA (Spatial Daylight Autonomy) describes the percentage of floor area that receives at least 300 lux for at least 50% of the annual occupied hours (8am-6pm) on the horizontal work plane (30" above the work plane).
+To elaborate, sDA (Spatial Daylight Autonomy) describes the percentage of floor area that receives at least 300 lux for at least 50% of the annual occupied hours (8am-6pm) on the horizontal work plane (30" above the floor or work plane height).
 The legend in the lower right side shows that yellow just meets the requirement and means that 50% of the year this point passes.

 What is ASE?